DMGT-TECH/authenticated-cloud-docs/README.md

 # authenticated-cloud-docs
-A repository that deploys documents to the cloud for secured access via Azure Active Directory
+A repository that deploys documents to the cloud for secured access via Azure Active Directory.

+## Prerequisites

+* Azure: Ability to register and configure an Azure Active Directoy application.
+* AWS: Control over a hosted zone in Route53, ability to create S3 buckets (AWS access key and secret).

 ## How to use